cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

-# J124 Final Project Data Analysis and Visualization of WIC Benefits (Concentration on Different Population Groups)
+# J124 Final Project Data Analysis and Visualization of WIC Participation Rates (Concentration on Pregnant and Postpartum Women)
 ### By Fernanda Frausto-Bonilla
 # Data Analysis
 * Download the "Pregnant_Women_Participation" and "Postpartum_Women_Participation" csv(s) for the years (2013-2016).